romanodev/OpenBTE/docs/source/Plot.rst

 Mode-resolved effective thermal conductivity
 ############################################
 Once you have calculated the effective thermal conductivity, you may want to interpolate back the results on the original mode-resolved grid (e.g. the one used for bulk).
-You can do so with the script ``kappa_mode``.
+You can do so with the model ``kappa_mode``.

 .. code:: python